List of awards and nominations received by Michael Jackson

-Michael Jackson (1958–2009) was an American recording artist.
-He debuted on the professional music scene at the age of 5, as a member of The Jackson 5, and began a solo career in 1971 while still a member of the group in subsequent years.
-Referred to as the "King of Pop", Michael Jackson is considered to be one of the greatest entertainers of all time and one of the most influential artists of the 20th century.
+Michael Jackson (1958–2009) was an American singer.
+He debuted on the professional music scene at the age of 5, as a member of the Jackson 5, and began a solo career in 1971 while still a member of the group in subsequent years.
+Referred to as the "King of Pop", Michael Jackson is often considered to be the greatest entertainer of all time and one of the most influential figures of the 20th century.